bFraley/bFraley.github.io/_posts/2016-11-11-bootcamp-finish.md

         eventually I could earn a living doing something I passionately enjoy.</p>

         <p>It's not that I'm in love with semi-colons, black backgrounds with neon green text,
-        or the movie Hackers, it's that no matter who you are and where you live, software, engineering, and pure innovation either is, or will be a part of your life.
+        or the movie Hackers, it's that no matter who you are and where you live, software engineering and scientific innovation is somehow a part of your life.
+I believe in ideas, creative pursuits, and products that improve humanity as a whole, and software is one of the most powerful and useful tools we have that enables this.
         I learned this at a rather young age, and always knew the key to innovation in my generation would be the integrations of computers and software with every facet of our world.
         I knew this before the Web, when my older brother was showing me how to use Telnet to connect to a BBS.
 Even when playing Oregon Trail in 1st grade (on a Macintosh) I remember thinking "It's neat how far people have came since heading West, but we